-Book your free, no obligation, meeting today
+Book your free, no obligation meeting by using our form below

 As a British expat living in the Middle East, you may still need to complete a UK tax return.

 Some situations where you’ll need to complete a tax return include renting out your UK home or making Capital Gains by selling your property or assets in the UK.